Where do I find the Rules and Regulations regarding MCLE?

 What are my MCLE requirements?

 A total of 15 hours of CLE programs or activities.
 At least three of the total 15 credit hours must be devoted exclusively to accredited ethics programs, seminars, and activities, including professionalism, substance abuse, mental health, legal or judicial ethics, malpractice prevention, explicit or implicit bias, diversity, inclusion, or cultural competency; and at least one of the three ethics credit hours must be devoted exclusively to explicit or implicit bias, diversity, inclusion, or cultural competency.
-Up to six hours may be completed through self-study or on-demand programs; however, you may not satisfy the ethics or elimination of bias requirements through on-demand or self-study programs.
+MCLE live-program requirements can be fulfilled remotely through webinars or telephone seminars.
+Of the 15 hours, up to six hours may be completed through self-study or on-demand programs; however, you may not satisfy the ethics or elimination of bias requirements through on-demand or self-study programs.

 I was just admitted in Missouri.
 When will I need to comply with Rule 15?